 1 Walk-In Shower

 Showers, in general, are more efficient than running a bath.
 An average bath can use up to 100 litres of water.
 Imagine if there are at least 4 of you taking a bath daily.
 That’s 2800 litres of water used per week!
-You could add a little luxury to your bathroom and have a walk-in shower fitted and yet still use less water than a bath would.
+You could add a little luxury to your bathroom and have a walk-in shower or a luxury steam shower cabin fitted and yet still use less water than a bath would.
 There is the extra option of having a water saving shower head fitted.
 An eco shower head adds air into the water flow, which then reduces the flow rate.

 It may be surprising but a standard dishwasher uses much less water than if you were to wash the same load by hand.
 A dishwasher with a full load will use around 10-15 litres to wash it.
 To wash the same amount up in the sink would use around 49 litres.